- What is a Spouse Visa?

 - If you have a disability that stops you from being able to take the test (such as a severe learning disability)

-If you simply want to know your options, requirements, and next steps we can book you in for an advice session with one of our Manchester immigration lawyers.
+If you simply want to know your options as regards the UK Spouse Visa requirements and what your next steps are, we can book you in for a free advice session with one of our immigration lawyers in Manchester.

-In this session, we can discuss with you (and your spouse if required) your options.
+In this session, we will discuss your options with you, and your spouse if required.
 We will conduct an eligibility assessment that considers your circumstances.
-In this, your lawyer will look at your supporting evidence and review all the information you have pertaining to your relationship and marriage.
+Your lawyer will look at your supporting evidence and review all the information you have pertaining to your relationship and marriage.

-During the session, the lawyer will explain any jargon for you and work with you so that you understand your requirements and the application process for you.
-You will also be given advice on your documents and what to include in a successful application.
-As well as this, we will estimate our fees if you choose to instruct our services.
+During the session, the lawyer will explain any jargon for you and work with you so that you understand your requirements and the Spouse Visa application process.
+You will also be given advice on your documents and what to include for a successful Spouse Visa application.
+We will estimate our fees if you choose to instruct our services.

 Call us on 0161 826 9783 to find out more information about our immigration advice packages, and how our team can help you.

-Our application package is a bespoke service that is tailored around our clients and their needs.
-As part of this, a Manchester-based immigration lawyer will oversee your entire application for you.
+Our Spouse Visa application package is a bespoke service that is tailored around our clients and their needs.
+As part of this, a Manchester-based immigration lawyer will oversee your entire Spouse Visa application for you.

-After doing this, your lawyer will write a detailed cover letter to support your application.
-This includes information on your case, of which it argues for the merits.
-This will be submitted alongside your application.
+After doing this, your lawyer will write a detailed cover letter to support your Spouse Visa application.
+This includes information on your case, in which it argues for the merits.
+This will be submitted alongside your Spouse Visa application.

-The Spouse Visa application process can take different amounts of time depending on how complex or straightforward your case is.
-It can take anywhere between 30 days and six months.
+The UK Spouse Visa application processing time can vary depending on how complex or straightforward your case is.

-Once the assessing official has made a decision on whether or not to grant your application they will get back to you with a decision on it.
+Once the assessing official has made a decision on whether or not to grant your UK Spouse visa application, they will get back to you with a decision on it.

-If you apply with dependents this could make the decision-making process longer, as caseworkers have more evidence to review.
+If you apply with a family member this could make the decision-making process longer, as caseworkers have more evidence to review.

 UK Spouse and Partner visas are often refused.
 This can be for several different reasons, but the main reason is usually related to the ‘genuine relationship’ requirement.